abdul-ali98/ECSE-223-Final-Project/README.md

 # ECSE-223-Final-Project
 This app was built with a group of 6 students including myself.
 We implemented the app following restricted MVC pattern.
-Also, We have used Java, Gherkin, Umple, JavaFx and CSS.
+Also, We have used Java, Junit framework, Gherkin, Umple, JavaFx and CSS.

 Project Overview
 <br /> ClimbSafe application is built for the small Himalayan country of Neptan.
 ClimbSafe must be